kjbaker-uk/cloud-launcher/README.md

 - Min Android 9, Max 11.
 - No permissons required.

+## Not a developer!
+No worries download the clauncher.apk from the releases page.

 ## Compiling

 The project is built with gradle, so maintenence and compilation is very straightforward.